The Little Corporal

 The Little Corporal was a monthly children’s magazine published in Chicago Illinois from 1865 to 1875 and became the first children's periodical in the United States to gain a nation-wide readership.
-The magazine had a strong emphasis on patriotism and had the motto of "Fighting against Wrong, and for the Good and the True and the Beautiful."
+The magazine had a strong emphasis on patriotism and had the motto "Fighting against Wrong, and for the Good and the True and the Beautiful."

 It published works by popular writers of the day, including Harriet Mann Miller (writing as Olive Thorne), Sarah Chauncey Woolsey (writing as Susan Coolidge), Josephine Pollard and Harry Castlemon.
 The periodical merged with St. Nicholas Magazine in 1875.

 Founding

 Publisher Alfred L. Sewell did not originally plan on starting a children’s magazine.
 In 1865 he enlisted an "army" of children to raise money for the United States Sanitary Commission, which helped wounded soldiers during the American Civil War.
 The children were asked to sell printed pictures of Old Abe, a bald eagle that was the mascot of an army regiment.
 Selling one picture would earn a child the rank of corporal in Sewell’s Army of the American Eagle, and higher ranks were earned by higher sales.
 Thousands of children joined Sewell’s "army" and raised $16,000.

 As a reward for their efforts each child who sold a picture received the first issue of The Little Corporal magazine in July 1865.
 In that issue Sewell wrote: